awsdocs/amazon-ec2-user-guide-windows/doc_source/verify-signature.md

 **Important**
 To validate the instance identity document using the base64\-encoded signature, you must request the AWS RSA public certificate from [AWS Support](https://console.aws.amazon.com/support/home#/)\.

-**To verify the instance identity document using the PKCS7 signature and the AWS DSA public certificate**
+**To validate the instance identity document using the base64\-encoded signature and the AWS RSA public certificate**

 1. Connect to the instance\.